pyigm/pyigm/docs/igmguesses.rst

 is not always 100% certain, in IGMGuesses we have incorporated three levels of reliability for a component identification, defined as follows.

-Certain (a): These include ion components with multiple transitions where at least two of them are available and visible in the spectrum, showing the expected ratios and kinematic structure between them.
-Common absorption seen at `z=0` can also be considered reliable.
+Certain (label a): These include components with multiple transitions where at least two of them are available and visible in the spectrum, and showing the expected ratios and kinematic structure.
+Common absorption seen at `z=0` fall in this category, as well as strong HI showing multiple Lyman series transitions.

-Possible (b): These can include ion components from single (or multiple) transition ions, or those

-Uncertain (c): These corresponds to those
+Possible (label b): These include components from single transition ions that are at the same redshift (within a reasonable velocity window) from another certain component (e.g. CIII at the same redshift than a certain HI).
+Another case where this category should apply is when we have components from ions with multiple transitions but that for some reason only 1 transition is clearly seen (e.g. due to heavy blends, poor S/N, wavelength coverage, etc).
+Examples of these could be weak HI where only HI Lya is visible, or a OVI component where one of the transition is blended with something else thus not certain.

+Uncertain (label c): These correspond to those components that based on the user experience are likely to be an incorrect identification.

+Unknown (not implemented yet): This category is for those absorption features that cannot be explained with current information.

 Line identification algorithm